status-im/specs/docs/stable/3-whisper-usage.md

 * signing & verifying messages (asymmetric key)
 * encrypting & decrypting messages (asymmetric or symmetric key).

-As asymmetric keys and symmetric keys are required to process incoming messages, they must be available all the time and are stored in memory.
+As nodes require asymmetric keys and symmetric keys to process incoming messages, they must be available all the time and are stored in memory.

 Keys management for PFS is described in [5/SECURE-TRANSPORT](https://specs.status.im/spec/5).